-Excess sugar consumption just exacerbates your symptoms.
+There are other reasons for all these symptoms, but they are also all signs of blood sugar that is too high, or a resistance to the blood-sugar-lowering effects of insulin.
 When your blood sugar is elevated, your pancreas releases insulin to bring blood sugar levels back to normal.
 If you are consistently bombarding your body with sugar, your pancreas is constantly working to get your blood sugar back to normal.
 This can lead to insulin resistance and the inability for your body to use insulin properly to regulate blood sugar.
-If you do have unbalanced blood sugar, you can do a number of things to fix it, from supplementing with magnesium, vitamin D, and chromium to increasing your probiotic intake to reducing your stress levels.
+If you do have unbalanced blood sugar, you can do a number of things to fix it, from supplementing with magnesium, vitamin D, and chromium to increasing your probiotic intake to reducing stress levels.
 For a list of my top ways to balance blood sugar, check out my article on the subject.

 5. How does sugar work inside your body to contribute to acne? – Kaitlyn from Wisconsin

-Eating too many high-sugar foods can feed yeast and bacteria overgrowth, which can lead to candida overgrowth and contribute to chronic inflammation, and that chronic inflammation can result in inflamed skin – i.e., acne.
-The best way to take care of your skin is to take care of your gut, eating foods with less sugar, tons of fiber, and consuming lots of probiotics, which help bring down the overall levels of inflammation in your gut.
+Oftentimes, acne is a sign of poor microbiome health.
+Your skin is your body’s largest organ, and in functional medicine, we see acne as an inflammatory response of the immune system, manifesting through the gut-skin axis.
+Sugar consumption definitely influences your microbiome in negative ways that could lead to increased acne in some people.
+Eating too many high-sugar foods can feed yeast and bacteria overgrowth, which can lead to candida overgrowth and contribute to chronic inflammation, and that chronic inflammation can result in inflamed skin, i.e. acne.
+The best way to take care of your skin is to take care of your gut by eating foods with less sugar, tons of fiber, and natural probiotics (like from fermented foods) which help bring down the overall levels of inflammation in your gut.